 Question: The OSHA 1910.269 Standard says Fall Protection Equipment have to be FR, is this the same as Arc Rated?

-Answer: A harness is worn to protect the worker from falls, but it isn’t considered apparel and is not part of the arc rated body protection as specified in OSHA 1910.269(l)(8), “Protection from flames and electric arcs.”
+Answer: A harness is worn to protect the worker from falls, but it isn’t considered apparel.
+It is not part of the arc rated body protection as specified in OSHA 1910.269(l)(8), “Protection from flames and electric arcs.”
 According to OSHA 1910.269 and Subpart V, personal fall arrest equipment is required to be arc tested but not technically arc rated.

-Technically these harnesses are not “arc rated” which would imply that they are for skin protection in the event of the arc.
-They are however tested with a 40 cal open air arc flash and drop tested afterward and must pass the drop test.
+Technically, these harnesses are not “arc rated” which would imply that they are for skin protection in the event of the arc.
+They are, however, tested with a 40-cal open air arc flash and drop tested afterward.
+They must pass the drop test.

-We recommend to do auditing of harnesses IF you use nylon tested to this standard (which is the most common harness) since the test is ONLY performed on NEW harnesses and when harnesses fibrillate (get fuzzy from use), they can ignite at a MUCH lower level in our ArcWear’s arc flash testing.
+We recommend to audit harnesses (1) IF you use nylon tested to this standard (which is the most common harness) since the test is ONLY performed on NEW harnesses, and (2) when harnesses fibrillate (get fuzzy from use).
+They can ignite at a MUCH lower level in our ArcWear’s arc flash testing.

 Beware some harness companies sold ASTM F887 harnesses with a label which stated that they met the standard except for the arc test.
 These harnesses should be taken from service since they do not meet the current Federal OSHA law.

 If you have questions, contact ArcWear or e-Hazard.
 Neither company sells PPE, but we do testing and consulting.